zilishen/documentation/content/includes/nim/installation/upgrade-nim-offline.md

 {{<tabs name="install_nim_offline">}}
 {{%tab name="CentOS, RHEL, and RPM-Based"%}}

+{{< note >}}
+During the upgrade, a new file may be created with either an `.rpmnew` or `.rpmsave` extension for configuration files that have been modified.
+For files with an `.rpmnew` extension, the previous configuation has not been changed, and the configuration file that came with the new `rpm` package has been saved in the `.rpmnew` file.
+For files with an `.rpmsave` extension, the configuration has been updated, and the old configuration has been saved in the `.rpmsave` file.
+{{< /note >}}

 1. Log in to the [MyF5 Customer Portal](https://account.f5.com/myf5) and download the Instance Manager package files, or use the package provided by your NGINX Sales Team.

 2. Upgrade the Instance Manager package: